itssimon/pachypy/README.md

 - Automatically add image digests when creating/updating pipelines to ensure Kubernetes pulls the latest version of images used in pipelines
 - Custom transformation of pipeline specs (e.g. programmatically add fields) before creating/updating pipelines

+pachypy builds on top of the official [python_pachyderm](https://github.com/pachyderm/python-pachyderm) package.

 *Requires Python 3.5 or higher*

 ## Installation